Buying guide☁️ Cloud Storage

 - Storage is not usable as general file storage in the way Google Drive or Dropbox is.

-Best Bundled Value: Microsoft OneDrive
+Best bundled value: Microsoft OneDrive

 Standalone OneDrive subscriptions exist but are less compelling against Google One on price alone.

-Best for Privacy: Proton Drive
+Best for privacy: Proton Drive

 Proton Drive offers end-to-end encryption by default, meaning your files are encrypted before they leave your device.
 Not even Proton can read them.
 This is a meaningful distinction from Google, Microsoft, and Apple, all of which hold encryption keys and can access files in some circumstances.